The LDBC Graphalytics Benchmark: Benchmark

 \section{Benchmark}

-A benchmark is a standardized process to quantify the performance of the system under test. \fref{fig:benchmark_composition} depicts the benchmark composition: each benchmark contains a set of benchmark experiments, each experiment consists of multiple benchmark jobs, and each job is executed repeatedly in the form of benchmark runs.
+A benchmark is a standardized process to quantify the performance of the system under test. \autoref{fig:benchmark_composition} depicts the benchmark composition: each benchmark contains a set of benchmark experiments, each experiment consists of multiple benchmark jobs, and each job is executed repeatedly in the form of benchmark runs.

 \begin{itemize} \item A \textbf{benchmark experiment} addresses a specific performance characteristic of the system under test, e.g., the performance of an algorithm, or the weak scalability of a system.
 Each experiment gathers benchmark results from multiple benchmark jobs to quantify a specific performance characteristic.